How to recognize and prevent raccoon damage

 Install motion-activated floodlights near garden beds or fruit trees that are difficult to block off.
 These lights are typically effective enough to help keep critters away.

 Motion-activated water sprinklers can spray critters attempting to sneak into the yard.
 They don't cause harm and are effective at discouraging raccoons from coming back.

 Raccoons tend to be attracted to easy and obvious points of entry, according to HWR.
 Check the house for any noticeable holes or gaps that they might be able to rip through.
 Secure chimneys with steel caps and consider wire mesh screens for vents.

-HWR recommends calling on a professional removal service in certain situations, such as if racoons have set up a den in the home or a racoon is trapped or injured.
+HWR recommends calling on a professional removal service in certain situations, such as if raccoons have set up a den in the home or a raccoon is trapped or injured.
 A professional can help remove them without causing harm to the animals or the home.

 The Insurance Information Institute also advises policyholders call their insurance company immediately about any structural damage caused by critters, like raccoons, or any other covered hazard.
 An adjuster can evaluate damage and help you with next steps to getting your home repaired.